Rogue activity, client money fraud - What if your Broker goes bust?

 Another alternative is for your Broker to park the cash in a money market fund.
 Even if these are, given their Bond holdings, very safe they do not fall under the same cash guarantee scheme as the Bank accounts.

-Your three protection layers
+SELECTING A SAFE BROKER - Your three protection layers

 What happens when a Stock Broker goes bust?